Does a Tesla needs an emissions sticker?

 Where can I get the sticker?

-The green emissions sticker is available in Germany from vehicle registration offices, testing organisations such as TÜV/DEKRA and many car repair shops.
+The green emissions sticker is available in Germany from vehicle registration offices, testing organizations such as TÜV/DEKRA and many car repair shops.
 You can also use this link to the city of Berlin.

 How do I recognize the environmental zones?